Teesside International Airport: Tees-Side Airport

-Teesside International
+Teesside International (1987–2004)

 In 1987, the airport was privatised, with Cleveland and Durham local authorities retaining their shares.
 As part of this process the airport re-branded from Tees-Side Airport to Teesside International Airport.

-1990 saw the one millionth aircraft movement at the airport, in the form of a British Midland service to London Heathrow.
+One millionth aircraft movements at the airport was achieved in 1990, in the form of a British Midland service to London Heathrow.
 In 1996 when Cleveland County Council was abolished, the airport ownership was divided amongst local Borough Councils.
 Passenger numbers grew steadily from 1993 based upon an expanding holiday charter business.

 In 1994, Airtours arrived on the scene and from 1997 based a summer seasonal aircraft at the airport, this coupled with other tour operator expansion propelled the airport to new heights.

 In 2002, the airport sought a strategic partner to assist with future development and Peel Airports Ltd was selected as the preferred company, taking a 75% stake in the airport, with a clause to increase to 89% after 10 years, and a commitment to invest £20 million over the first five years.

 Peel brought Teesside into the low cost era by securing bmibaby who based initially one, later two aircraft at the airport, ultimately giving the airport its peak years.